Definition: what a successful 2026 brand project is

 - Deadline-miss penalties — usually 0.5–1% of cost per day.

-- Velvetum data point: 74% of branding contracts contain hidden terms not in the client's favor.
+- A typical pattern: branding contracts often contain hidden terms not in the client's favor.

 Step 3 — Brief as a contract on outcomes

 A branding brief is not "I want pretty."
 It's a structured document protecting both client and vendor from disputes at the finale.
-Velvetum brief format across 8 blocks:
+The brief format across 8 blocks:

 - Business context: market, product, audience, competitors, growth points.